 Side Note: We were looking into staying at the Del Sol condos right next door.
 Since Del Sol does not have a swimming pool of their own, guests of Del Sol have access to the pool at La Buena Vida.

 Contemporary Mexican/American – This place was so cool!
-The menu was small, but great and the atmosphere was magical.
+The menu was small, but great, and the atmosphere was magical.
 When you walk into the restaurant you are seated on a wooden deck immersed in a lush jungle setting, which overlooks a natural mangrove and a clear blue cenote.
-You wouldn’t expect this setting viewing it from the outside.
-The cool part about Akumal is you can be on the beautiful Caribbean beaches one minute, then across a small road and you are surrounded by the mystical jungle.
+You wouldn’t expect this setting from the view of the outside.
+The cool part about Akumal is you can be on the beautiful Caribbean beaches one minute, then across a small road, and you are surrounded by the mystical jungle.
 Furthermore, the staff was super sweet and attentive.
 If we stayed here longer, we would have definitely eaten here more.

 We ordered the Breakfast Burrito, Chorizo Scramble, Croissant, and Chocolate Muffin.
 The kids ordered the baked goods and loved them.
 Their baked goods are baked fresh daily.
 The chorizo scramble and breakfast burrito were so simple, but so fresh and delicious.
 We also have to take a moment to talk about their drinks.
 I love coffee.
 I drink it every morning.
 I’m boring and drink black coffee, but I appreciate Quality Coffee and this was it.
 They have an espresso machine, so they have all the fancy coffee drinks as well.
 I can’t wait to stay in Half Moon Bay next time and get their coffee every morning!
 That’s not the end of the drink talk.
 Tommy got Orange Juice, fresh squeezed – absolutely amazing.
 June got the Mexican Hot Chocolate – so bomb.